clearclaw/18xx_1820/README.md

 marker, and a revenue marker.
 Because in practice the number of 20-share and 50-share companies in simultaneous play is limited, it is not necessary to produce every component for all companies.
-For my own use, I produce components for the following 10 companies to only 10 shares, This greatly reduces component count, storage pace, cost and manufacturing effort.
+For my own use, I produce components for the following 10 companies for all 50 shares and 20 tokens and then all the rest to only 10 shares and 14 tokens, This greatly reduces component count, storage pace, cost and manufacturing effort.

   - B&DJR
   - B&GR